Maryland Car Insurance Laws

 Is Maryland a no-fault state?

-No, Maryland is not a no-fault state.
+No, Maryland isn’t a no-fault state.
 Drivers have to buy personal injury protection insurance and make their claim under PIP coverage with their insurer.
 All insurance agencies in Maryland are required by law to offer PIP insurance, but drivers can waive the coverage.

 Can I insure a car that’s not in my name in Maryland?